 - Removal of bone spurs: These are extra bony growths caused by injury or arthritis that damage the ends of bones causing pain and limited mobility.

 Arthroscopy is also used for the:

-Treatment of osteoarthritis, rheumatoid arthritis, and a condition called osteochondritis dissecans where loose fragments of cartilage and bone are in the joint space.
+Treatment of osteoarthritis, rheumatoid arthritis, elbow arthritis, and a condition called osteochondritis dissecans where loose fragments of cartilage and bone are in the joint space.

 Arthroscopy is a surgical procedure in which an arthroscope, a small soft flexible tube with a light and video camera at the end, is inserted into a joint to evaluate and treat a variety of conditions.

 Elbow arthroscopy is commonly performed under general anesthesia as an outpatient procedure.
 The patient is placed in a lateral or prone position which allows the surgeon to easily adjust the arthroscope and have a clear view of the inside of the elbow.

 Several tiny incisions are made to insert the arthroscope and small surgical instruments into the joint.
 To enhance the clarity of the elbow structures through the arthroscope, your surgeon will fill the elbow joint with a sterile liquid